phreborn/MLCAF/Tutorial/TQFolder.md

 which in this case prints `True`.

 To modify existing or add new tags, we can use the method `setTag("tagName", "value")`.
 The type of the tags is deduced form the value you give to the method.
-Assume we figured out that the mammal type unicorn has only three legs.
+Assume that we have discovered that the mammal-type unicorn has only three legs.
 The following lines fix this issue.

 <!-- append load.py -->
 ```